Terms of engagement

 When providing the Services under these terms of engagement, we do not expect to provide any financial services which are 'regulated activities' under the Financial Services and Markets Act 2000.

 WEBSITE ACCESS FACILITY

 We have a facility that enables us to access your account, or any Documents you have created or started, and perform actions as if we were you.
 We will only ever use that facility when it is necessary in order to action a support request that you have made to us, whether by email or by telephone.
-You consent to us using this facility in this way when you accept the Conditions.
-By accepting the Conditions, you also agree to comply with the instructions we may give you to ensure that the use of this facility is effective.
+You consent to us using this facility in this way when you accept these terms of engagement.
+By accepting these terms of engagement, you also agree to comply with the instructions we may give you to ensure that the use of this facility is effective.
 For the avoidance of doubt, we shall not ever, unless you are on a telephone call with us at the time and specifically provide your consent, use this facility to accept any contractual terms or other legal acknowledgements, or to make any payments, on your behalf.

 RESPONSIBILITY FOR THE WORK

-From time to time, and if we consider it to be of importance in relation to our work for you under the Document Review Service, it may be necessary for us to involve other staff, including trainees and paralegals, with different levels of experience or with other areas of expertise.
-We will let you know in advance why we consider it necessary, what the area of specialisation is, and the name of that person(s).
+- From time to time, and if we consider it to be of importance in relation to our work for you under the Document Review Service, it may be necessary for us to involve other staff, including trainees and paralegals, with different levels of experience or with other areas of expertise.
+We will, in each case, let you know in advance why we consider it necessary, what the area of specialisation is, and the name of that person.

 DATA PROTECTION, CONFIDENTIALITY AND DISCLOSURE

 We use the information you provide primarily for the provision of legal services to you and for related purposes including: